REtokenDAO/projects/2021/HeroX/sr5/narrative.md

 # Narrative

 ## Problem

+### Hardware
 Currently most newly constructed homes in America are not built with American Made solar technology.

+### Software

 ## Solution

+### Hardware
 Improve the adoption of cutting-edge American Made solar technolog by creating "next-gen" subdivisions called TokenTown.
 We will also deploy bitcoin mining hardware and/or other blockchain server infrastructure that will make use of the extra energy generated from this net positive energy subdivision.

+### Software
+Through the creative capitalization using Digital Assets / Security tokens this will allow the up-front costs of solar technology to be managable by the occupants of these dwellings.
+By deploying TokenTown in designated Opportunity Zones (US Census tracts) this will also allow additional capital through Qualified Opportunity Funds.

 ## Team